 The Bio Cover

 “…why should not a plastic chair dress up for death?”

-Having deliberately chosen a globally well-known, pragmatic object – the Monobloc plastic chair -, the project makes use of such image, as a statement about the life-cycles of consumer products, in direct comparison with the immortality of the materials, most of the consumer products are made of.
+The project makes use of a globally well-known, pragmatic object – the Monobloc plastic chair – as a clear symbol representing the limited life expectancy characterising most consumer products, in direct opposition to the immortality of the materials that most consumer products are made of.